skymethod/spc/README.md

 #### Where will this standard live once adopted? ####

-This standard probably makes sense to live under a group organization, like the [OPAWG](https://github.com/opawg).
+This standard probably makes sense to live under a group or organization, like the [OPAWG](https://github.com/opawg).
 I'd be willing to donate it there, this idea is freely available!